discourse/discourse/docs/INSTALL-digital-ocean.md

-The deployment of Discourse is simple thanks to the [Docker Image][dd], all you need is SSH access to a virtual cloud server.
-In this guide I'll assume that you are using [Digital Ocean][do], although these steps will work on other cloud servers as well.
+The [Discourse Docker Image][dd] makes it easy to set up Discourse on a cloud server.
+In this guide I'll assume that you are using [Digital Ocean][do], although these steps will work on other similar services.

 The below guide assumes that you have no knowledge of Ruby/Rails or Linux shell, so it will be detailed.
 Feel free to skip steps which you are comfortable with.